OpenMS/OpenMS-website/content/en/applications/nuxl.md

       - In case you want to use a preconfigured workflow click 'Open' and select the template of your choice.
       - For a minimal workflow, add and connect 'Spectrum Files', 'Spectrum Selector' and 'NuXL' node.
 You will find the NuXL node under the “Sequence Database Search” category.
       - Important settings in 'Spectrum Selector': set “MS Order” to “Any” to ensure MS1 spectra are not discarded.
+      - Configuring NuXL:
+         - By clicking on the NuXL processing node symbol in the workflow tree, you can adapt settings Note: If you click on "Show Advanced Parameter", you will find additional parameters.
+         - NuXL provides 'Presets' for different crosslinking mass spectrometry protocols.
+For most use cases, users just need to select a preset that fits to their experimental protocol.
+In most cases, default parameters work reasonably well but results can sometimes be improved by tweaking some other parameters.
+         - Other Parameters:
+            - 'Peptide identification' -> 'Precursor mass tolerance' and 'Fragment mass tolerance': Adjust the fragment search mass accuracy according to the used instrument.
+            - 'Peptide identification' -> 'Static modification' and 'Dynamic modification': Standard fixed modification (e.g. 'Carbamidomethyl (C)') should be specified as variable, if the expected amino acid can form crosslinks, as otherwise these identifications would be lost.
+            - 'Cross-links' -> 'Length': Dependent on your nuclease digestion protocol, you might expect different lengths of nucleotide adducts.
+NuXL is trained and tested on nucleotide adducts of 1-4 nucleotide length.
+For properly RNA digested samples we recommend lowering the RNA length value to 2.
+In most cases, the default value works well.
+            - 'Cross-links' -> 'Sequence': In case your experiment involves a specific RNA or DNA species with known sequence, it can be useful to enter the sequence in this field.
+The node then only considers possible nucleotide adduct combinations.
+            - 'Peptide identification' -> 'Peptide length min': For complex proteome searches, we recommend using 6 as minimum amino acid count.
+For complexes of few proteins, that would allow manual validation this can be further decreased.
+            - 'Peptide identification' -> 'Peptide length max': We recommend setting a limit of ~30 for complex proteome wide searches.
+            - 'Peptide identification' -> 'Missed cleavages': If significant crosslinking is expected to occur and create missed cleavages, the value can be increased up to 3.

+         - Advanced users:
+            - Users can define their own fragmentation rules and crosslink adduct settings.
+Select 'none' in 'Presets'.
+You can then define 'Fragment adducts' and 'Modifications' in advanced parameters according to your protocol in the following format: [target nucleotide]:[formula] or [precursor adduct] ->[fragment adduct formula];[name].
+NuXL will use this information to generate all chemically feasible precursor adduct, fragment adduct combinations.
+            - 'Cross-link identification' -> 'Can cross-link’: In case you expect only a single or subset of nucleotides to be amenable to crosslinking, it can be useful to set this up here.
+Nucleotides are specified by their one letter code without a separator (e.g. UA for U and A nucleotides)
+            - 'Cross-link identification' -> 'Cysteine adduct’: If DTT is present during UV irradiation, it can generate additional crosslinks including a 152 Da linker.
+For more information see 1.
+If needed to be identified, we recommend specifying the composition of the linker in modifications and 'Fragment adducts' instead.
+Set this flag to true, if the 152 adduct is expected.
+            - 'Cross-links' -> 'Target nucleotides': Sum formulas of the target nucleotides of the crosslink.
+Heavy labelled atoms are specified with parenthesis in front with the nominal mass of the respective isotope (e.g. (13)C, (15)N).

    - **Consensus Workflow**: Click on Edit in the 'Consensus Step' window
       - Connect an 'MSF Files' node to the 'NuXL Consensus' node.
       - Set “Spectra to Store” to “All” in the MSF Files node.